-Each laboratory classroom is equipped with a first aid kit, cleaning checklist and a safety manual.
-It is each student's responsibility to review the cleaning checklist and safety manual and to adhere by them.
+Each laboratory classroom is equipped with a first aid kit and a safety manual.
+It is each student's responsibility to review Safety Manual and to adhere to all policies.
 Students are also urged to be familiar with the evacuation and emergency procedures.